enzonsn/budget-tracker/README.md

 ## Installation

 Clone the repository and open it.
-Open the terminal and run 'npm i' to install.
-Login to mysql using 'mysql -u root -p' and entering your password.
-Create a database in MySQL using the schema.sql file, then run 'npm run seed' to seed the database and their tables.
+Open the terminal and run `npm i` to install.
+To host it locally, just run `npm start`.

 ## Usage